David Evans (RAAF officer): Vietnam War and senior command

-Later career
+Later life

 Evans retired as CAS on 30 May 1985, having flown in excess of 8,600 hours during his RAAF career.
 He was praised by his successor, Air Marshal Jake Newham, for his "extraordinary zeal and robustness" that helped instil "a renewed sense of pride in the Service".
 In retirement Evans became a consultant on defence and aviation matters, and wrote and lectured extensively on air power.
 As a visiting fellow at the Australian National University's Strategic and Defence Studies Centre in 1986, he produced a working paper focussing on the RAAF's concept of operations, Air Operations in Northern Australia.
 The same year, he was publicly critical of the Federal government's Dibb Report, claiming that while it contained "sensible policy for the defence of Australia", it did not recognise the ADF's offensive capabilities: "People win wars by taking the initiative.
 In war the aim must be to win. ...
 If you are a small force you cannot afford to wait, and otherwise you will be defeated."
 Evans also stood for political office, running as the Liberal candidate for the seat of Eden-Monaro, New South Wales, in the 1987 Australian federal election.
 He was competing for the conservative vote with National candidate Peter Cochran, whose party advertising was considered to have outperformed the Liberals'.
 The seat was retained by incumbent Labor member Jim Snow.